Phillips 66 (PSX). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-PSX earned a Star in this section for its NPV MMA Diff. of the $6,861.
+PSX earned a Star in this section for its NPV MMA Diff. of the $7,758.
 This amount is in excess of the $2,000 target I look for in a stock that has increased dividends as long as PSX has.
-If PSX grows its dividend at 15.0% per year, it will take 1 years to equal a MMA yielding an estimated 20-year average rate of 2.92%.
-PSX earned a check for the Key Metric 'Years to >MMA' since its 1 years is less than the 5 year target.
+The stock's current yield of 2.85% exceeds the 2.67% estimated 20-year average MMA rate.

 Conclusion: PSX earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks PSX as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,000 NPV MMA Differential, the calculated rate is 15.0%.
-This dividend growth rate is the same than the 15.0% used in this analysis, thus providing no margin of safety.
-PSX has a risk rating of 1.75, which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,000 NPV MMA Differential, the calculated rate is 10.0%.
+This dividend growth rate is lower than the 15.0% used in this analysis, thus providing a margin of safety.
+PSX has a risk rating of 2.00, which classifies it as a Medium risk stock.

 PSX is an energy manufacturing and logistics company with midstream, chemicals, refining, and marketing and specialties businesses.
 The company should reap feedstock advantages from a growing North American crude oil production.
-The stock is currently trading well below my calculated fair value price of $120.29.
+The stock is currently trading well below my calculated fair value price of $124.46.
 Much of the calculated fair value is derived from a 15%+ dividend growth rate.
-However, with a negative free cash flow payout of -146% over the last twelve months, this dividend growth rate is not sustainable.
+However, with a negative free cash flow payout of -183% (down from -146% in the September 2015 review), this dividend growth rate is not sustainable.
 As such, I will wait for a more opportune time before initiating a position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.